 - When she expects to start the maternity leave

 No later than 8 weeks after the birth the Personnel Office has to be notified about how the rest of the maternity leave will be held (number of weeks with/without pay, any sharing of maternity leave).

 The father has a right to 2 weeks of paid paternity leave.
 No later than 4 weeks before the expected leave, he must inform the Personnel Office in writing of the dates.

 PhD students with other employment need to contact the involved employment authority to inform them about the maternity/paternity leave and to obtain further information about the financial situation during parental leave.

 The student should also notify their main supervisor, the department secretary, the research unit and the Graduate School Secretariat about their dates for parental leave and when they expect to resume the degree programme.
 The PhD student's enrolment and employment period will be extended to take account of the parental leave.

 Under special circumstances, you can be granted a leave of absence from the PhD programme, usually for a maximum of 12 months.
 This may be due to particular events or stages in the PhD project, or for personal causes.
 You can apply by submitting a written application to the Head of the Graduate School, explaining the circumstances and enclosing a statement from your main supervisor.
 The decision is based on individual assessment of each case.
 If granted, the period of enrolments will be extended to include the leave of absence.
 Please also see "Part-time study".

-If you experience long-term illness (more than 3 weeks), you can be granted an extension of your PhD period.
+If you experience long-term illness (more than 4 consecutive weeks), you can be granted an extension of your PhD period.
 You can apply by submitting a written application (find it here) to the Head of the Graduate School, explaining the circumstances and enclosing a statement from your doctor.
 The decision is based on individual assessment of each case.
 If granted, the period of enrolments will be extended accordingly (including the deadlines for the half-yearly reports).